 Weighing up whether to take the offer or to negotiate and if so for what increased terms is complex and David can advise you.
 David Greenhalgh will help you get the best possible exit terms.
 Call David on 020 3603 2177 or make a free enquiry online.

 The only way for your settlement agreement to be legally valid is for you to be advised on its effect by a settlement agreement lawyer.
 Because you are waiving your employment law rights when signing a settlement agreement, it follows that you should take strong and fully independent legal advice to ensure you get the best outcome.
+David can often negotiate for all legal fees to be paid for by the employer.

 If you are a senior executive and need advice and sign off on your settlement agreement or if you need help in negotiating the terms of a settlement agreement or if you need tactical advice on how to secure an offer of exit terms please call David for an initial discussion on 020 3603 2177 or Click here to make a free online enquiry.